BobGerman/Ignite24-Labs/LAB-441/instructions.md

 Close the browser to stop the debug session.

-#### Step 3: Add UI prompts
+## Excercise 3: Suggested prompts

-Developers can provide starter prompts for users to use.
-These prompts are shown in the user interface and a good way for users to discover how the bot can help them through examples.
+Suggested prompts are shown in the user interface and a good way for users to discover how the bot can help them through examples.

-You define UI prompts in the app manifest.
-The app manifest describes the capabilities of our app.
+Here, you'll define two suggested prompts.

+### Step 1: Update app manifest

 Continuing in Visual Studio: